 Foundation progression options

 If you don't meet our entry requirements there is the option to study the science foundation programme.
-If you successfully pass the year, you can progress to the pharmaceutical sciences courses.
-There is a course for UK/EU students and one for international students.
+If you successfully pass the year, you can progress to the Master of Pharmacy or Pharmaceutical Sciences courses.
+There is a course for UK students and one for EU/international students.